 RIC and Scoring Center: The 3rd through 8th grade tests may be scored by Regional Scoring Centers.
 (Note: If your tests are graded by a Scoring Center, no printing costs are separately reimbursed under Mandate 2, EIA.)
 The cost for this scoring will be reimbursed.
 The Scoring Center Costs must include only the amount billed by the Scoring Center and paid by the school or a sponsoring organization.
 All elementary exams, NYSESLAT, NYSITELL and Regents exams require scanning and that the student data be recorded and maintained by a Regional Information Center (RIC).
 The RIC costs required by these tests and the filing of the High School Graduation Report should be added to those for the Regional Scoring Centers.
 Documentation on both the scoring and RIC payments must be maintained and accessible upon request.

 CAP was promulgated by the Board of Regents for all schools in June, 2002.
 The attendance policy must encompass the nine points outlined in Commissioner’s Regulations 104.1 (i).
-All nonpublic schools must have such a policy on file and may be asked to produce the policy during a site visit, or claim review.
+All religious and independent schools must have such a policy on file and may be asked to produce the policy during a site visit or claim review.

 CAP claims are made at the same time as the MSA claim for a specific year.
 A school is not eligible for CAP in a particular school year if it has not filed the MSA-CAP claim for that year.